wiktorwojcik112/GoldByte/README.md

 # About
 GoldByte is a simple programming language that I created.
 There are many things that could be improved (for example: use of if let instead of switch, because after I learned about the first, I forgot about the latter).
 But after all, it works.

+# How to build?

+1. Install Swift toolchain for your device.

+On Mac, you can get it by installing Xcode.
+On Fedora Linux, you can install it using sudo dnf install swift.

+2. Enter root directory of GoldByte using your terminal.
+3. Run swift build -c release.
+4. Enter /.build/release at the root of GoldByte's project.
+5. Copy or use GoldByte executable.

 # How to use?

 Run the GoldByte executable (can also be placed in CLI's PATH) with the absolute path or with tilde (~).
 File's extension must be goldbyte.
 For example: